Qiskit/qiskit-serverless/_sources/deployment/cloud.rst.txt

 When the process finishes you should be able to see the cluster with the resources in your provider information:
     * `IBM Cloud cluster access guide <https://cloud.ibm.com/docs/containers?topic=containers-access_cluster>`_
     * `AWS cluster connection guide <https://aws.amazon.com/premiumsupport/knowledge-center/eks-cluster-connection/>`_

+Now that you have a cluster you just will need to run the previous `helm` steps to deploy the different applications.

+For IBM Cloud in particular we provided you with a specific values with a default configuration in `values-ibm.yaml <https://github.com/Qiskit-Extensions/quantum-serverless/blob/main/infrastructure/helm/quantumserverless/values-ibm.yaml>`_

+The only thing that you will need to check in this case are some placeholders:
+    * YOUR_INGRESS_PUBLIC_END_POINT: this value can be obtained from your Ingress configuration of your cluster
+    * YOUR-INGRESS-SECRET: this value can be obtained from your Ingress configuration of your cluster
+    * GATEWAYSECRET-CHANGEME: the secret that your application will use to connect `Gateway` with `Keycloak`
+    * GRAFANASECRET-CHANGEME: the secret that your application will use to connect `Grafana` with `Keycloak`

 Quantum Serverless configuration
 ==================================